Alex-Costea/Wiles/docs/tutorial.md

 ## Data Objects and Types

-Data objects are immutable values that hold multiple sub-values, which are represented as identifiers.
+Data objects are immutable values that hold multiple members, which are represented as identifiers.
-You can access these sub-values using the `.` operator.
+You can access these members using the `.` operator.
 For example:

 ```wiles
 let steve := << name := "Steve", age := 25 >>